ObjectModules/deploy/[Mapping]-Spreading.md

 Until this point the diagram for an employment is completed.

 #What's Next
-We are going to explain further what going on with a basic diagram when we are putting a parameter into of a routine process.

 From that point you may see that a basic diagram will turn its behavior and seeking a way to return to its routine by calling another mappings which is in our concept we call them as _Employment_ and _Merging_.
 ##Employment
 Employment is a mapping built automatically whenever a parameter is assigned to a routines.
 In our concept there will be two kind of employments will be called.
 Each of Those 2 kind of employments is present the following: